-Each building must be compliant with the General Town Planning Instrument provided at municipal level.
+Each building must be compliant with the General Town Planning Instrument provided at the municipal level.

 As to the designated use, buildings constructed legitimately before the coming into force of the General Town Planning Instrument are legitimate even if not in compliance with the new General Town Planning Instrument and can be maintained, but not modified.

-Changes in use that involve a transfer from one use category to another (the principal categories are: residential, commercial, industrial, offices) require the issuing of a building title and the payment of related fees.
+The changes in the use, that involve a transfer from one use category to another (the principal categories are: residential, commercial, industrial, offices) require the issuing of a building title and the payment of related fees.
 On the other hand, changes that involve a change within the same category and that do not need main refurbishment works do not require any fee payment.

-Generally speaking, any construction activity is subject to a building title.
+Generally speaking, any construction activity is subject to the obtainment of a building title.
 There are three types of building titles (minor works do not need a building title but the Municipality must be notified):

-- the building permits, i.e. administrative licenses issued by the Municipality - the SCIA certified declaration of commencement of works (segnalazione certificata di inizio attività), i.e. a communication filed by the developer with the Municipality (and signed by an architect or an engineer, who shall attest that the works to be carried out are compliant with relevant regulations) and by means of which the developer merely communicates to the local competent administration its intention to begin the construction works.

-Works can be started immediately after the filing, save for the power of the Municipality to control the existence of the legal requirements to perform the declared activities, in the subsequent 30 days the CILA communication of commencement of works (comunicazione di inzio lavori asseverata), i.e. an instrument similar to the SCIA, related to works with a minor impact
+- The building permits, ie administrative licenses issued by the Municipality; - The SCIA certified declaration of commencement of works (segnalazione certificata di inizio attività), ie a communication filed by the developer with the Municipality (and signed by an architect or an engineer, who shall attest that the works to be carried out are compliant with relevant regulations) and by means of which the developer merely communicates to the local competent administration its intention to begin the construction works.
+Works can be started immediately after the filing, save for the power of the Municipality to control the existence of the legal requirements to perform the declared activities, in the subsequent 30 days; - The CILA communication of commencement of works (comunicazione di inzio lavori asseverata), ie an instrument similar to the SCIA, related to works with a minor impact.